ShahriarSargo/Simple-GTK4-To-Do-List/README.md

 # To-Do List App (GUI) 📝

-A simple, cross-platform To-Do List application built with Python and GTK 4.
+A simple To-Do List application built with Python and GTK 4.
 Allows you to manage tasks, mark them as done, and store task creation dates.

 ---